LennartFr/Blockchain-at-Galvanize/README.md

 flexibility and scalability.
 It is designed to support pluggable implementations of different components, and accommodate the complexity and intricacies that exist across the economic ecosystem.

+* A Business Network Archive (BNA) file is exported by the Hyperledger Composer with the extension of .bna, and contains the definitions all the definitions for a Business Network.
+It is deployed in a Hyper Ledger Fabric.

 ~~~

 # Hyperledger components